 |

-Please note that nationality words are spelt with initial capital letters in English, but not in Catalan or Spanish: (The) Italians eat a lot of pasta.
+Please note that nationality words are spelt with initial capital letters in English, but not in Catalan or Castilian: (The) Italians eat a lot of pasta.

 As we have seen in the previous example, the definite article (the) may be omitted with plurals ending in s.
 Compare the following sentences: